I don’t blog every day and I don’t think you should either.

 Let’s face it… it takes time to create a good quality piece of content and not everyone has 3-4 hours per day (or more) to allocate exclusively to content creation.

-In my opinion, their question isn’t so much about the length of time it should take to write a blog post.
+In my opinion, this question isn’t so much about the length of time it should take to write a blog post.

 I think the question really is… is it necessary to create new, original content every single day?